 Fig. 1.
 Firm growth distributions.
-Panel (a) presents the growth of capital (total assets), with MLE-fitted Normal and DLN distributions, for a set of 143K firm-year observations from 1970-2019.
-Panels (c) and (e) present the monthly raw and daily excess equity returns for 2M and 5M observations, respectively, with MLE-fitted DLN distributions.
-Panels (b),(d),(f) present the respective q-q plots.
-Full data description is in the appendix.
+Panel (a) presents the growth of capital (total assets) for a set of 143K firm-year observations from 1970-2019.
+Panels (c) and (e) present the monthly raw and daily excess equity returns for 2M and 5M observations, respectively.
+The panels include MLE-fitted DLN distributions.
+Panels (b),(d),(f) present the respective q-q plots vs. the DLN.
+Full data description is in Data Appendix A.

 Fig. 2.
 City distributions stylized facts.
 Panels (a),(c),(e) present the distributions of population growth, GDP growth by county, and GDP growth by metropolitan area and industry, respectively.
 Panels (b),(d),(f) present the respective q-q plots.
 Data for Panel (a) are from Rozenfeld et al. (2011), and Data for panels (c),(e) are from the BEA.
-Full data description is in the appendix.
+Full data description is in Data Appendix A.

 Fig. 3.
 Covid distributions stylized facts.
 Panels (a),(c),(e) present the distributions of daily new cases growth, new tests conducted growth, and new vaccinations growth, respectively, per country.
 Panels (d)-(f) present the respective q-q plots.
 Data are from Our World In Data Covid-19 depository.
-Full data description is in the appendix.
+Full data description is in Data Appendix A.

-2 The rise of DLN in economic data
+2 The rise of DLL and DLN in economic data